Causal connectability between quantum systems and the black hole interior in holographic duality: Emergence of the black hole event horizon and Kruskal time

 \item For general points $X_1 \in R$ and $X_2 \in L$, we find that \be [ U^\da(s) \phi_R (X_1) U(s) , \phi_L (X_2)] =0 \ee for $s < s_{12} \equiv -U_1 + U_2$, but the commutator becomes nonzero when $s >s_{12}$, precisely reproducing the casual structure expected from the black hole geometry.
 See Fig.~\ref{fig:commLightcone}.
 From the boundary theory perspective, this means that the two boundary systems are casually connectable in the sense of~\eqref{eja}.

 \item Acting on an operator $\sO_R$ at boundary point $(\eta_0,\chi_0)$ it is a nonlocal transformation with support only for $\eta < - \log ( e^{-\eta_0} - s)$.
-This agrees with~\eqref{bdrytshift}\footnote{Note the boundary time $\eta$ is related to modular time $t$ of~\eqref{bdrytshift} by $\eta = \b t = 2 \pi t$.}, and provides a nontrivial consistency check of the identification of the shaded region $\widetilde \sN$ in Fig.~\ref{fig:propEW} as the entanglement wedge of the boundary region $\sN$.
+This agrees with~\eqref{bdrytshift}\footnote{Note the boundary time $\eta$ is related to modular time $t$ of~\eqref{bdrytshift} by $\eta = \b t = 2 \pi t$.}, and provides a nontrivial consistency check of the identification of the shaded region $\widetilde \sN$ in Fig.~\ref{fig:propEW} as the bulk dual of the boundary subalgebra $\sN$.

 \item In the large $\Delta$ limit, with $q=0$ (i.e. if we dimensionally reduce both the bulk and boundary theories on the circle $\chi$), the transformation is point-wise \be \Phi (X;s) =\lam_X \phi (X_s), \quad \lam_X = \sqrt{1- s \sqrt{1-w_0^2} e^{\eta_0}} \ee with $X_s$ given by \bega e^{2\eta_s} = {e^{2\eta_0} \ov 1- {2s e^{\eta_0} \ov \sqrt{1-w^2_0}}+ s^2 e^{2\eta_0} }, \quad w_s = {w_0 \ov 1- s \sqrt{1-w^2_0} e^{\eta_0} } \ . \end{gather} The above transformation can be expressed in terms of Kruskal coordinates as \be U_s = U_0+ s, \qquad V_s = {V_0 \ov 1 - s V_0} \ . \ee The trajectories following from~\eqref{heb} are shown in Fig.~\ref{fig:uEvolvedObserver}.